mcl-uk/Eliptic_Curve_Cryptography/README.md

 Instead a random, secret, xy point on the curve is identified and cryptographically shared.
 A key for subsequent (AES) communications is derived from the shared secret xy point by some mutually agreed algorithm.

-So if Alice wants to set up a secure channel to Bob (using some symetric encryption scheme) she'll need to somehow share a secret key with him.
+So if Alice wants to set up a secure channel to Bob (using a symetric encryption scheme like AES) she'll first need to somehow share a secret key with him.
 ECC provides a mechanism for this but, as with any public key system, Bob must have already prepared a key-pair and published a public key.
-In ECC he must also have chosen a particular eliptic curve with which to work and published that choice too.
+In ECC he must also have chosen a particular eliptic curve and published that choice too.

 Meanwhile Alice must generate a one-time random number and use Bob's public key to derive two related xy points on his chosen curve.
 One becomes the shared secret, the other is sent on to Bob over the open channel.